Implementing a 'Friends' Service Using a Graph Database

 The feedback we received regarding improvements to the "Friends" service was as follows.

-- "Friends of friends I follow"friend of a friend’ that I’ve followed.
+• "A friend of a friend I follow"friend of a friend’ that I follow.

-- The search results should exclude users who are already following you or whom you have blocked.
+• The search results should exclude people you already follow or have blocked.

-- ‘A friend of a friend‘ must specify how many friends each one has following them and identify one representative friend.
+• ‘Friend of a Friend’’ must specify how many friends each one has following them and identify one representative friend.

-- ‘A friend of a friend‘ and I must be given the number of friends we both follow.
+• ‘Friends of friends’ and the number of friends we both follow.

-What it looks like when the requirements are implemented
+What it will look like once the requirements are implemented

 Why a Graph Database?